JafarAkhondali/acer-predator-turbo-and-rgb-keyboard-linux-module/README.md

 Simply run `./uninstall.sh` and (hopefully) everything should be back to normal.
 If you have installed it as a service, simply run `./uninstal_service.sh`

+## Uninstall FOR Arch Linux Only

+If you install it via binary package OR from AUR RUN `sudo pacman -R Predator-Sense-systemd-git`

 ## Feedback:
 If this worked or didn't worked for you, kindly make a new issue, and attach the following if possible:
 `sudo dmidecode | grep "Product Name" -B 2 -A 4`